FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

                 throw new Exception("couldn't update user");
             }

-            // now register the user
+            // Now register the user
             UserRegistration registration = new UserRegistration();
             registration.applicationId = clientId;

-            // otherwise we try to create the user as well as add the registration User nullBecauseWeHaveExistingUser = null;
+            // Otherwise we try to create the user as well as add the registration User nullBecauseWeHaveExistingUser = null;

             RegistrationRequest registrationRequest = new RegistrationRequest();